SCO: Shanghai Cooperation Organization

 + How many countries are in SCO? >

-+ What is the structure of the SCO? >
++ What is the purpose of the Shanghai Cooperation Organization? >

 History of Shanghai Cooperation Organisation SCO